Byomkesh Bakshi: Family

 Unlike other lead characters in similar detective fictional stories, Byomkesh Bakshi marries, ages, and also contemplates material things such as buying a car.
 Later, he also decides to buy land in Keyatala in South Kolkata and shifts to his new home.
 Byomkesh meets Satyabati, his future wife and the accused Sukumar's sister, in 'Arthamanartham'.
 The story 'Adim Ripu' provides some information about Byomkesh's early childhood.
 His father Mahadev Bakshi was a mathematics teacher at a school and practised Sankhya philosophy at home while his mother was the daughter of a Vaishnavite.
 When Byomkesh was seventeen years old, his parents died of tuberculosis.
-Later, Byomkesh passed University with scholarship.
-During the Second World War and after India's independence, Byomkesh, Satyabati and Ajit live in the mess house of Harrison Road.
+Later, Byomkesh passed university with a scholarship.
+During the Second World War and after India's independence, Byomkesh, Satyabati and Ajit live in the mess house of Harrison Road (Currently Mahatma Gandhi Road (Kolkata)).
 Byomkesh gradually ages through the series, and has a son called Khoka (Little Boy) in the series.